wangziqi2013/wangziqi2013.github.io/_posts/2018-03-15-SI-TM-Reducing-TM-Abort-Rates-Through-SI.markdown

 On transaction commit, the write set is tested.
 If the write set is empty, the transaction commits immediately with zero overhead, and the commit always succeeds.
 Otherwise, the ct is obtained from the global counter.
-**Note that the paper does not mention whether the counter should be incremented after obtaining ct**.
+**Note that the paper does not mention whether the counter should be incremented after obtaining ct, because there is a race condition here that needs special care.
+See below for a detailed example**.
 Then, for each dirty line in the write set, either the line is already in MVM, or the processor evicts it to MVM.
 In both cases, the dirty cache line is assigned ct as its version number.
 In the meanwhile, validation is performed as cache lines are written back.
 Write-write conflicts are detected, if the most up-to-date version on the address